This is not a mushroom ID site!

-I take a lot of pictures (mushrooms are awfully photogenic).
-It's common practice to pick one specimen and lay it, gills facing you, next to a standing one, so you get most of the major features in one shot.
-Slice one in half, too, while you're at it.
-The interior of the stem is an important diagnostic feature--solid, hollow, stringy, etc. Some mushrooms bruise or blush when damaged (which may take up to an hour) and that color is another identification feature.
-Also, there are often key diagnostic features below the soil line, so use your pocket knife to dig the specimen up, instead of pulling it (a rooting Collybia I once found had a "root" about a foot long!).
+I take a lot of pictures.
+It's common practice to pick one specimen and lay it, gills facing you, next to a standing one, so you get most of the major features in one shot--like this.
+Slice one in half, too, while you're at it--like this.
+The texture of the stem interior is an important diagnostic feature--solid, hollow, stringy, etc. Some mushrooms bruise or blush when damaged (which may take up to an hour) and that color is another identification feature.
+Also, there are often key diagnostic features below the soil line, so use your pocket knife to dig the specimen up, instead of pulling it (a Xeruloid mushroom I once found had a "root" about a foot long!).
 And with Amanitas especially, it's all about that base.

 Don't forget to sniff it!
-To get the full effect, pinch off a piece and crush it in your fingers, then smell it.
-The smell can be surprising, and is noted in field guides (raw potato, bleach, garlic...).
-We were out hiking once and a friend found a kind of boring-looking tan mushroom.
+To get the full effect, pinch off a piece of the cap and crush it in your fingers, then smell it.
+The smell can be surprising, and is noted in field guides (raw potato, bleach, cucumber...).
+We were hiking once and a friend found a kind of boring-looking tan mushroom.
 He examined it for a minute, then handed it to me and said, "Smell this."
-It had the bouquet of jasmine flowers!
 If I had my eyes closed I would have sworn it was a jasmine flower.
 Astonishing!
-Took a while to ID it, the books weren't describing the smell as being sweet and floral (we did see "swamp gas" and "coal tar," though!).
+Took a while to ID it, the books weren't describing the smell as being sweet and floral (we did see "swamp gas" and "coal tar," though).
 He finally found one older text that described it as "odor of jessamine."
 Nailed it!
+It was Tricholoma odorum.

 Sometimes the final, specific ID feature you need comes down to the color of the spores, which is when I (used to) swear a little because I didn't collect a specimen.
 So, you should collect a specimen, and make a spore print.
 You do this to see the color of the spores.
 There are many mushrooms that might fit each other's general description, but the color of the spores will be the clincher.
 Some of the best resources start the ID key with spore color, so if want to use them, you'll need a spore print.
 Plus, it's fun having little science experiments around the house--makes me feel like a kid again, before Adult Concerns kicked in.
 But, that's just me.

-Sometimes by the time I get home a mushroom in its little wax paper bag will have dropped enough spores to see the color clearly.
+Sometimes by the time I get a mushroom home in its little wax paper bag it will have dropped enough spores to see the color clearly.

 Anyway, first I find what seems like a match in a field guide.
 I started with the National Audubon Society Field Guide to North American Mushrooms, by Gary Lincoff--it's arranged by general morphology (gilled with a ring, puffball, branched, etc.), then grouped by size and color, so it's pretty easy to land on something that looks like a match.
 Then, I actually read the description.
 If you hit a term you don't understand, check the glossary, or look for examples online.
 After a while you'll start to recognize the genus, so you won't have to look through all the pictures--you'll be able to go directly to the sections on boletes or ink caps, for example.

-If it seems like a match (after actually reading the description), I cross-reference it by looking it up in other books.
-I read and read assorted descriptions, trying hard not to force it to fit (if you don't have multiple field guides, do not despair.
+If it seems like a match (after actually reading the description), I cross-reference it by looking it up in other books, trying hard not to force it to fit (if you don't have multiple field guides, do not despair.
 There are some very good online options.
 Read on).

 Then I type the name into a search bar, compare images all over the web, think maybe it really is a match, and then go to legitimate, educational websites for even further detail (see "Choice links" at left, and more below).

-Do be aware that anybody can put up a mushroom picture and slap a name on it, so pay attention to who's saying what it is.
+Do be aware that anybody can put a mushroom picture online and slap a name on it, so pay attention to who the author is.
 I've seen some honking erroneous IDs on Flickr and elsewhere online.
 I've made them too.